Marcus-Tipler/data-structure-algorithms/Untitled Kanban.md

 ## Backlog

-- [ ] Function creation for Array Creator that takes a list variable containing the amount of items per week.
-- [ ] Create iteration loop for the unsorted weekly values
-- [ ] Create a quicksort algorithm to sort the weekly values that takes the variable for the unsorted weekly output from ArrayCreator
-- [ ] Make a loop for the QuickSort Algorithm.
 - [ ] Compartmentalise the sort algorithm in a Millis Capture Loop and send that data to a newly created variable (or if avoidable: use an alternative to np.means)